The second I heard the news that Wizards of the Coast were dropping Waterdeep: Dragon Heist in 2018 I knew I had to run it for my group.

 This Facebook group is also pretty handy for sharing experiences and asking questions.

 I’ve also just noticed that the excellent Sly Flourish has written a series of posts on the adventure, starting with this one (shame I discovered them after I had already run it…).

-I also bought a number of supplements, which helped me flesh out the adventure, but I think I will share those in a separate post.
+I also bought a number of supplements, which really helped me flesh out the adventure.
+Do check out my post on the subject!